rhobs/handbook/content/Services/RHOBS/design.md

 * Exemplars (ingestion disabled for now).
 * Metadata (ingestion disabled for now).

-The majority of components in come [the Thanos project](https://thanos.io/) which is at the core of the metric RHOBS system and shared some code with Prometheus.
-We also run native [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/)) from the Prometheus project.
+The majority of components come under [the Thanos project](https://thanos.io/) which is at the core of the metric RHOBS system and shares some code with Prometheus.
+We also run native [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) from the Prometheus project.
 The team also actively contributes to and maintains Thanos & Prometheus.

 | Name                                                                                                                                                                           | Type        | Image                                                   | Purpose                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | Sidecars                                                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|---------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|